Find answers to frequently asked questions about Centercode's automation tools & their capabilities

 How do I create Macros?

-User Macros can be created or modified at their respective Community and Project levels by accessing Users, then User Resources.
+User Macros can be created or modified at their respective Community and Project levels by accessing User Management, then User Resources.

 How do I create a Feedback Macro?

-Feedback Macro you can set parameters for the Macro to perform a particular task based on your Feedback Form.
+Feedback Macros allow you to set parameters for the Macro take action on Feedback tickets.
 Since each Feedback Type has it's own form, workflow, access, etc., creating and editing Feedback Macros is done by editing the chosen Feedback Type and selecting Feedback Resources.
+This can only be accessed through Advanced View.

 - If you want your Feedback Macro to display on the left-hand menu while viewing feedback, enable Show in Feedback Management & select the Teams you wish to use your Feedback Macro.
 It will display to the user who Checks Out feedback.